Germany in the Junior Eurovision Song Contest: Debut

 On 8 July 2020, Kika confirmed that a delegation from broadcasters NDR and ZDF was participating for the first time in the contest in Warsaw.
 Their first ever representative, Susan Oseloff, finished in last place during the final on 29 November 2020, scoring 66 points.
 Nevertheless, Germany confirmed their participation in contest in France.
 On 10 September 2021, a national final was held to select the German representative for the 2021 contest, and it was won by Pauline Steinmüller with the song "Imagine Us".
 In Paris, Pauline finished 17th out of 19 countries, receiving 61 points.

 On 2 August 2022, Kika and NDR confirmed they would not be participating in the 2022 edition in Yerevan, Armenia, wanting to take a "creative break", and citing partial travel warnings for Armenia issued by the Federal Foreign Office.
 They also confirmed that Kika would still be broadcasting the contest.
 The country returned to the contest in 2023.
 Their entrant for 2023, Fia, with song "Ohne Worte" was also selected through a national final.
 At the 2023 contest, held in Nice, Fia achieved the best result for Germany so far, finishing 9th with 107 points.

 A national final was once again held to determine the German representative for the 2024 contest.
 It took place on 1 July 2024, with Bjarne emerging as winner.
 He represented Germany at the contest in Spain, with the song "Save the Best for Us", reaching 11th place and scoring 71 points.

+KiKa's permanent withdrawal

-On 7 March 2025, Kika confirmed they would again not be participating in the 2025 edition, with no reason provided.
-However, they confirmed that they will still be broadcasting the contest.
+On 7 March 2025, Kika confirmed it would not be participating in 2025, with no reason provided.
+However, it confirmed that it would still broadcast the contest.
 On 11 March 2025, Kika revealed that it would now be the sole broadcaster responsible for German participation.
+On 3 April 2026, KiKa announced it would permanently withdraw from both participating in and broadcasting the contest, leaving Germany without a means of participation for the foreseeable future unless another German EBU member takes over, being either ARD or ZDF, both without KiKa's involvement.